DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/workspace/ws-best-practice.md

 1. Module name: [Workbench](../../../amamba/intro/what.md), [Microservice Engine](../../../skoala/intro/what.md), [Service Mesh](../../../mspider/intro/what.md)[mdeware](../../../middleware/what.md)

-    The premise of entering the above modules is to have the permission of a certain workspace, so you must have the Admin role or have certain role permissions of a certain workspace before using the module functions.
+    The premise of entering the above modules is to have the permission of a certain workspace, so you must have the Admin role or have certain role permissions of a certain workspace before using the module features.

     - The roles of the workspace are automatically applied to the resources contained in the workspace.
 For example, if you have the Workspace Admin role of workspace A, then you are the Admin role for all resources in this workspace;
     - If you are a Workspace Edit, you are the Edit role for all resources in the workspace;